-During the year, we managed to host several events to celebrate with our stakeholders.
-For 2021, we organised festive decorations and events in conjunction with celebrations which include Chinese New Year, Hari Raya Aidilfitri, Deepavali, Hari Kemerdekaan 64th and Christmas.
+Throughout the year, we were able to host various events to celebrate with our stakeholders.
+In 2022, we planned festive decorations and events to coincide with various celebrations, including Chinese New Year, Hari Raya Aidilfitri, Deepavali, the 65th Merdeka Day and Christmas.